OpenRoleplay/OpenRP.Framework/README.md

 Roleplay is about **stepping into a character and shaping stories through player-driven interactions**.
 Open Roleplay takes this concept further with **immersive mechanics, unique player-led factions, and dynamic world systems**, cutting out unnecessary bureaucracy while keeping realism and structure in place.

 ### 🚀 The Vision
-The goal of Open Roleplay is to **break away from outdated roleplay formulas** and introduce **fresh, ambitious features** that feel like they could’ve been made by Rockstar, if they cared about their community rather than just selling Shark Cards.
+The goal of Open Roleplay is to **break away from outdated roleplay formulas** and introduce **fresh, ambitious features** that feel like they could’ve been made by Rockstar if they actually cared about their community rather than just selling Shark Cards.

 Russian roleplay servers have been pushing the boundaries of what’s possible for years.
 Open Roleplay takes inspiration from that approach, aiming to bring **highly detailed, feature-rich** roleplay to the English-speaking community while ensuring everything remains **polished, immersive, and grounded in realism**.